shyampurk/bldg-mgmt-azure-iot/README.md

 ### Step 6 :
-Open the newly created iothub, and click on the "Overview", and save the "Hostname".
+Open the newly created iothub, and click on the "Overview", and save the "Hostname" also to the text file.
 ![alt-tag](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/screenshots/azure/acb_8.png)